-HIGH POINT, N.C., May 4, 2009 – High Point University has awarded Keller Scholarships for the 2009-10 academic year to Mary Funke of Perrysburg, Ohio, and Kristin Qualters of La Plata, Md.
+HIGH POINT, N.C., Oct.
+19, 2010 – High Point University has awarded the Keller Scholarships for the 2010-2011 academic year to Morgan Falls of Lakewood, Colo., and Alison Parker, of Raleigh, N.C.
 The Keller Scholarship is an endowed scholarship provided by Rosemary Keller in honor of her husband, furniture designer Tom Keller.

 The Keller Scholarships are open to entering freshmen in all majors who have been accepted and are invited to participate in the Presidential Scholarship program.
 Students who would typically qualify for a full-tuition University Fellowship are invited to interview and compete for a Keller Scholarship.
 Two freshmen are chosen from this group and awarded prestigious Keller Scholarships, which are renewable annually as long as the students maintain a 3.5 or higher grade point average.

 Tom Keller was a creative genius in furniture design and was the first furniture designer in the United States to embrace C.A.D. (computer assisted design) technology in creating and designing furniture.

 Other students who have earned the Keller Scholarship in recent years are: Amy Reynal, an athletic training major from Middleton, Md., who received the scholarship in 2007; Travis Woolen, a biology major from Kernersville, N.C., who received the scholarship in 2007; Jessie Karriker Meriwether, a nonprofit management major from Swannanoa, N.C., who received the scholarship in 2008; and Mary Funke, a chemistry major from Perrysburg, Ohio, who received the scholarship in 2009.